mcorning/lct-sisters/docs/Video script3.md

 ### The Rest of the Story

-Seth takes a breath, lets Katy catch up with the information and says, "When a test or physician diagnoses you with COVID, you are having a bad day.
+"When a test or physician diagnoses you with COVID, you are having a bad day.
 But it could be much worse.

 There could be dozens of people infected the same way you were, but they don't know it yet.